zee-RGB/go-microservice-api/README.md

 # Orders API

-A RESTful API for managing orders built with Go and Chi router.
+A RESTful API built with Go and Chi router.